joshiemoore/snakeware/README.md

 ## TODO
 This is an abridged list of future plans:

+* Raspberry Pi configs for buildroot and kernel!!!!!!!
+* Fix pip module installation - won't work when cross-compiling
 * Many more snakewm apps
 * ~~App menu for choosing apps to run~~
 * ~~Improved/streamlined build system~~